 Click on images to view full size.
 Please share on Pinterest.

-Our evening at Los Angeles Zoo Lights was phantasmagorical and we’re all ready to go back to the zoo again.
-I was happy to work off some holiday calories and was glad I didn’t trip in the dark.
+Our evening at Los Angeles Zoo Lights was phantasmagorical and we were all ready to go back to the zoo again.
+I was happy to work off some holiday calories and glad I didn’t trip in the dark.
 The Los Angeles Zoo Lights is an annual event during the holiday season so if you’re in the area, don’t miss it.

 Baby Boomers never really grow up, but then why should they?

-Do you have favorite light displays were you live?
+Do you have favorite light displays where you live?
 Please leave a comment below.